subtree/hackathon-starter/README.md

 **Note 2:** To whitelist dynamic URLs use regular expression tests inside the CSRF middleware to see if `req.originalUrl` matches your desired pattern.

+### I wanna use DynamoDB, how do I do this?
+Make sure you make your AWS credentials available, see [this guide](https://aws.amazon.com/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/) for help on setting this up.

+Next, simply replace `mongoose` with `dynamoose` in you model file and it should work as long as you've setup your DynamoDB correctly in AWS.

 ### I am getting MongoDB Connection Error, how do I fix it?
 That's a custom error message defined in `app.js` to indicate that there was a problem connecting to MongoDB: